Last updated on January 3rd, 2023 at 03:43 pmJump to Recipe

 Looking for other dessert recipes?
 Try our Key Lime Pie Poke Cake made with homemade Lime Curd, cake mix, and topped with lime frosting.
 A different recipe you may like is this Instant Pot Key Lime Cheesecake made with lime zest and cream cheese in a graham cracker crust.

 This is my tried and true Best Key Lime Pie recipe that everyone goes crazy for.
 The custard filling is so creamy and so full of flavor, your taste buds will explode from happiness.
-To make the filling extra creamy and tasty I like to combine condensed milk with sour cream and egg yolks, that will give the filling the silkiest texture.
+To make the filling extra creamy and tasty I like to combine the condensed milk with sour cream and egg yolks, which will give the filling the silkiest texture.

-A good amount of key lime juice and zest are also mixed it, adding the beautiful citrusy flavor that this dessert is famous for.
+A good amount of key lime juice and zest are also mixed in, adding the beautiful citrusy flavor that this dessert is famous for.
 A creamy and smooth combo of sweet and tart!
 You can make your own crust or you can use a pre-made one to save time.

 - Sweetened condensed milk

 - Full-fat heavy whipping cream: Make sure it is cold.

 - Whipped cream